Notes, Mentions & Notifications

 In-app notifications

-Section titled “In-app notifications”The bell icon in the top header is your notification center.
+Section titled “In-app notifications”The bell icon in the top bar is your notification center.
 The number badge shows unread alerts.
 Tap the bell to open the list.

 A nightly cleanup runs at 3 AM Central time.
-Anything past its window is removed.
+The car history (notes, work items, moves) is not affected — only the bell list.

 What triggers a notification: